Welcome to Duck Creek Ridge Owners’ Association

 For vehicles less than 10 feet wide, another route to avoid the Virgin River Gorge would use Highway 91.
 From Las Vegas, exit off I-15 at the Littlefield/Beaver Dam area and take West Old Highway 91 through the Paiute (UT) Reservation, through Shivwits and Santa Clara.
 The road becomes West Sunset Boulevard or “8”.
 Merge onto Bluff Street or “18”, and then turn east onto St. George Boulevard which provides access back onto I-15.
 While in Santa Clara, a great place for a wide array of groceries and wonderful prepared foods is Harmons Grocery at 3520 Pioneer Parkway (just off Old Highway 91).

 Chef “Lou” continues to roll out special BBQ entries with all the fixings on weekend evenings.
 Come early and enjoy this culinary experience only at the Pinewoods Resort.
+Be aware that hours and days of operation will vary with the season.
 For more information, contact the Resort at (435) 682-2512.